junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "You've been here the whole time?
 After Purgatory?"

 "Most of the times I can remember, yes.
 I don't remember the earliest times at the beginning when the portal tore my mind apart, along with everything else."
-Cas tells him, his voice stable, but Dean knows the undercurrents he heard from the voice isn't his imagination.
+Cas tells him, his voice stable, but Dean knows the undercurrent he heard from the voice isn't his imagination.

 "I'm sorry."
 Dean finds the words coming through the mind easily.